27 Dec '18

 2. Establish A Consistent Yoga Practice

 It’s called a yoga “practice” for a reason: because you never reach a perfect end point.
 You have to constantly try, try, and try again.
 If getting to a yoga studio, or paying for classes, is a strain, it’s time to develop a home practice.
 This isn’t as daunting as it might sound.
-All you need is an internet connection, a mat, and perhaps a couple of props.
+All you need is an internet connection, a mat, maybe a comfy yoga one piece and perhaps a couple of props.
 Gaia offers a wide array of home practice videos to stream for a minimal monthly subscription fee.
 From Rodney Yee’s “Yoga For Beginners” to Ashley Turner’s “Body Sculpt,” there are classes of various lengths for all experience levels.
 For those who prefer freebies, there are also plenty of yoga class options on YouTube or you can check out yoga DVDs from your local library.

 3. Meditate.
 Every.
 Day.